SIZE GUIDE

 Foot width

 Our shoes adapt perfectly to different foot widths.
-The material we use allows for a wider or narrower fit without being too tight due to its elasticity.
-Our recommendation in this case is that you take a foot measurement test and choose the size that is closest to the measurement obtained.
+Our material allows for a wider or narrower fit without being constricting, thanks to its elasticity.
+In this case, we recommend measuring your feet and choosing the size closest to your measurement.